TheNormalnij/MTATD/VSCode_Extension/README.md

 1. You're ready to start debugging now!

 ## Commands
 * `!start resourceName` - Start resource
 * `!stop resourceName` -  Stop resource
 * `!restart resourceName` -  Restart resource
 * `!refresh resourceName` -  Refresh resource
 * `!refreshall` -  Refresh all resources
 * `!start_debug resourceName` - Start resource in debug mode

+## How to use loadstring
+`loadstring( sourceCode, ":resourceName/path/to/source.lua" )`

+## What does not work
+* Disabled OOP.
+All resources will loaded in OOP mode
+* Metatable manipulation with userdata or strings.
+But you still can extend default classes

+## How to report a bug
+Please, create issues in [my github respoitory](https://github.com/TheNormalnij/MTATD/issues)